-As discussed in Section 5, additional outcomes lend further support to the managerial entrenchment hypothesis.
-For example, Masulis, Wang, and Xie (2007) and Harford et al. (2012) find that firms with takeover defenses are more likely to make value-destroying acquisitions.
-Harford et al. (2008) find that firms with many defenses and high cash flow tend to have low profitability and valuations.
-Cuñat et al. (2020) find that shareholder votes to remove a takeover defense increase both takeover probability and the takeover premium, and infer that defenses impede optimal bidder-target matching.
+and Xie (2007) and Harford, Humphery-Jenner, and Powell (2012) find that firms with takeover defenses are more likely to make value-destroying acquisitions.
+Harford, Mansi, and Maxwell (2008) find that firms with many defenses and high cash flow tend to have low profitability and valuations.
+Cuñat, Giné, and Guadalupe (2020) find that shareholder votes to remove a takeover defense increase both takeover likelihood and the takeover premium and infer that defenses lower firm value in part by impeding optimal bidder-target matching.

-The managerial entrenchment hypothesis also is widely accepted by shareholder advisors and institutional investors, who frequently recommend against the adoption of new defenses and against individual directors who are affiliated with the adoption of new defenses.
+The managerial entrenchment hypothesis is widely accepted by shareholder advisors and institutional investors, who frequently recommend against the adoption of new defenses and against individual directors who are affiliated with the adoption of new defenses.
 For example, Institutional Shareholders Services (ISS) generally recommends against new defenses and for the removal of existing defenses (ISS, 2021).
 In its Annual Stewardship Report, Dimensional Fund Advisors (2020) states that, "We intend to vote the shares of the portfolios we manage against poison pills, as well as all directors that put a poison pill in place without first obtaining shareholder approval..."
-Shareholder advocacy groups echo similar concerns about takeover defenses, as reflected in the Harvard Law School's Shareholder Rights Project that worked to pressure targeted companies to remove one specific type of takeover defense, classified boards (see Bebchuk and Cohen, 2017; Cremers and Sepe, 2017).
+Shareholder advocacy groups echo similar concerns about takeover defenses, as reflected in the Harvard Law School's Shareholder Rights Project that worked to pressure targeted companies to remove classified boards (see Bebchuk and Cohen, 2017; Cremers and Sepe, 2017).